kedro-org/kedro/docs/source/logging/logging.md

 * `console`: show logs on standard output (typically your terminal screen) without any rich formatting
 * `info_file_handler`: write logs of level `INFO` and above to `info.log`

-The logging handlers that are actually used by default is `rich`.
+The logging handlers used by default are from `rich`.

 The default logging configuration also ensures that [logs emitted from your project's logger](#perform-logging-in-your-project) should be shown if they are `INFO` level or above (as opposed to the Python default of `WARNING`).